m5c/OneTimePadLib/README.md

 #### Local Installation

-You can direclty install this library into your local maven repository for further referencing.
+You can directly install this library into your local maven repository for further referencing.
 Using this option you build the library right from its sources.

 ```bash